metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 Optional:

-- `service` (String) Service is the name of the service to place in the gRPC HealthCheckRequest (see https://github.com/grpc/grpc/blob/master/doc/health-checking.md).If this is not specified, the default behavior is defined by gRPC.
+- `service` (String) Service is the name of the service to place in the gRPC HealthCheckRequest (see https://github.com/grpc/grpc/blob/master/doc/health-checking.md).
+If this is not specified, the default behavior is defined by gRPC.

 <a id="nestedatt--spec--template--spec--containers--liveness_probe--http_get"></a>